vikeshdas/web_dev_python/README.md

 # web_dev_python

 ## This is a web application developed using the Django framework.
 I have used the MySQL database.
 I have explained all the routes.
-To handle requests concurrently.
-I have used the Gunicorn server.
+To handle requests concurrently i have used the Gunicorn server.

 ## Client
 ### Our application operates on a subscription-based model, which means clients pay a periodic fee to access its features and services.
 One of the key features of our application is the ability for clients to create and manage multiple user accounts under a single subscription.
 This flexibility allows organizations and teams to efficiently use our application.
-The below section explains all Routes for the client.
+The below section explains all routes for the client.

 #### - Create new Client